xlladdins/xll/docs/Excel4MacrosA-D.md

     > returns the \#VALUE\! error value, interrupts the macro, and takes
     > no other action.

->
+> &nbsp;

 **Related Functions**

-ADD.TOOL   Adds or more buttons to a toolbar
+ADD.TOOL&nbsp;&nbsp;&nbsp;Adds or more buttons to a toolbar

-ADD.TOOLBAR   Creates a new toolbar with the specified buttons
+ADD.TOOLBAR&nbsp;&nbsp;&nbsp;Creates a new toolbar with the specified buttons

-RESET.TOOLBAR   Resets a built-in toolbar to its initial default setting
+RESET.TOOLBAR&nbsp;&nbsp;&nbsp;Resets a built-in toolbar to its initial default setting

 Return to [top](#A)